GESTATIONAL SURROGACY IN MISSISSIPPI

 If yes, are motions to waive venue accepted?
-Unknown, as there is little history.
+Sometimes

 Is a hearing required to obtain a pre-birth order?
 Depends on the judge

 Is a pre-birth order possible in Mississippi based on a Gestational Carrier’s plan to deliver in Mississippi, if no party lives in Mississippi?
-It is possible, but it depends on the judge.
+Probably not

 Will Mississippi Vital Records honor a pre-birth order from another state?
 Yes

 What is the typical time frame to obtain a birth certificate after delivery?
 3 weeks, but can usually be expedited

 SAME SEX COUPLE

 Alternatively, can an international same-sex male couple obtain an initial birth certificate naming the biological father and Gestational Carrier?
 Yes

-Can they subsequently obtain a birth certificate naming only the biological father or both fathers, with no mention of the Gestational Carrier?
+Can they subsequently obtain a birth certificate naming only the biological father, with no mention of the Gestational Carrier?
 Yes

 Can the non-biological parent in a same-sex couple obtain a second parent adoption based solely on the fact that the child was born in Mississippi?
 Not yet

 If no, will Mississippi Vital Records honor a second parent adoption order from another state and add the second parent to the birth certificate?
-Yes
+In theory, yes

 SECOND PARENT & STEPPARENT ADOPTIONS FOR MISSISSIPPI RESIDENTS

 Note: This situation typically arises if the child is born outside of the state.
 The parents then return to Mississippi to obtain a second parent adoption or stepparent adoption in Mississippi.

 Will courts in Mississippi grant second parent adoptions or stepparent adoptions to heterosexual couples living in Mississippi?
 No. Adoptions must be by a married couple or a single individual.

 Will courts in Mississippi grant second parent adoptions or stepparent adoptions to same-sex couples living in Mississippi?
-Not yet
+Possibly